Dr. Oz’s Tips to Prevent Cancer: 8 Little Things You Can Do Every Single Day

 Safeguard your skin in the car

 The majority of skin cancers occur on the left side of the face.
 Why?
 Driving.
 The trend these days in cars and SUVs is for bigger windows, and most of them aren’t tinted.
 Plus, automobile windows block only one kind of UV ray: UVA, not UVB rays.
 Try to keep your window up while you’re driving (it’s energy-saving as well), and make sure to wear sunblock.
 It’s wise to go in for a yearly checkup by a dermatologist so she can look for spots and blemishes that could be cancerous.
 In between visits, monitor your own body, looking for any changes in your skin.
-These lesser-known skin cancer risk factors may surprise you.

 Studies show that the risk of developing certain cancers decreases when you eat 10 or more tablespoons a week of tomato sauce.
 Many believe that the active ingredient responsible is lycopene, a carotenoid known for its antioxidant properties.
 All tomato products contain lots of lycopene, but it is more available to your body when it’s cooked.
 While you’re at it, add some cruciferous vegetables like broccoli to your sauce.
 They also contain compounds that prevent cancer.
-These are other proven cancer-fighting foods to eat more often.

 Fortify yourself with vitamin D